mstksg/advent-of-code/reflections/2024/day19.md

 part2 :: Set String -> [String] -> Int
 part2 pats = getSum . foldMap (fold . buildable (Sum 1) pats)
 ```

+However, this may be a case where the hylomorphism is slower than doing the
+unfold and fold separately, because the full `CharTrie` is actually going to be
+re-used multiple times for each design.
+However, there's something a little
+more satisfying about just re-building and tearing down every time.